 - Leading research to improve care for patients with heart failure and cardiovascular disease, including conducting clinical trials to evaluate mechanical assist devices and studies to look at the link between diabetes and aggressive heart disease

 The School of Medicine offers many degree programs focused on research training.
 Please visit the Departments & Programs section of this Bulletin for more information.

 Research is a key component of the academic program at Washington University School of Medicine (WUSM).
 WUSM is an internationally recognized institution where an outstanding faculty directs compassionate patient care and world-class research.
-Although the medical students come to WUSM for the superb clinical training the school offers, approximately 95 percent of the students also conduct research during their time here.
+Although medical students come to WUSM for the superb clinical training that the school offers, approximately 95 percent of students also conduct research during their time here.
 Research provides medical students with the opportunity to engage in scientific inquiry.

-Fellowships in basic science or clinical areas will be awarded each year to selected students who undertake research projects under the direction of faculty members.
+Fellowships in basic science or clinical areas will be awarded each year to selected students who pursue research projects under the direction of faculty members.
 Research allows students to discover firsthand the problems and rewards of obtaining and assessing new information, thus adding another dimension to their experience as investigators.

 Most students take the opportunity for research during the summer after their first year of classes.
 All research must be conducted at the School of Medicine.
 Students will be awarded a fellowship for the 2.5-month program.